StatCan/openmpp/documentation/GettingStarted/GettingStarted.md

 This brings up the new Notebook screen.

-NewNBScreen01
+To create a new Notebook, three things must be set:
+- Ensure the correct Namespace is selected.
+- A unique name in the name field.
+A timestamped name is automatically generated in the Name field (timestamped) when you click in it,
-Again, ensure the correct Namespace is selected, and a unique name is provided in the Name field, then click on the Notebook type you want.
-For OpenM++, select the JupyterLab wafer.
+- then click on the Notebook type you want.
+-- For OpenM++, select the JupyterLab option.

 For a discussion of what the other options can be used for, see section XXXX.

 Scroll down to see the Launch Button.
-The Launch button will only be active after the Namespace, the Notebook Name and a notebook type are selected.
+The Launch button will only be active after the Namespace, the Notebook Name and a Notebook type are selected.

 ![Notebook screen](NewNBScreen02.png)